anushaghimire/stock-analysis/README.md

 ## Summary
 #### The advantages and disadvantages of refactoring code in general.
-#### There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script (3 pt).
+#### There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script.